Demographics of Moldova: 2015 census

 Around 14% did not declare any ethnicity.
 For the first time, the population had the option to identify as "Transnistrian".

+In 2020, in Transnistria, 34.2% of the kindergarten students were ethnic Moldovans, while 28% were ethnic Ukrainians.

 2004 census

 Languages

 Romanian is the official language of Moldova.
 However, many speakers use the term Moldovan to describe the language they speak, even though its literary standard is virtually identical to Romanian.
 Officially since 1990, it is written in the Latin alphabet.

 Native language

-Currently, 2,184,065 people or 80.2% of those covered by the 2014 census on the right bank of the Dniester or Moldova (proper) identified Moldovan or Romanian as their native language, of which 1,544,726 (55.1%) declared Moldovan and 639.339 (22.8%) declared it Romanian.
-263,523 people or 9.4% have Russian as native language, 107,252 or 3.8% – Ukrainian, 114,532 or 4.1% – Gagauz, 41,756 or 1.5% – Bulgarian, 12,187 or 0.5% – another language.
-Only 2,723,315 declared their native language out of the 2,804,801 covered by the 2014 census.
+Census statistics excludes the break-away region of Transnistria.

+Of the total population that declared its mother tongue (limba maternă; distinct from the usually spoken language) in the 2024 census, 49.2% declared Moldovan and 31.3% declared Romanian, with both adding up to 80.5%.
+The share of the population that declared Romanian as its mother tongue increased by 8.1% compared to the 2014 census (23.2%), and the share that declared Moldovan decreased by 7.8% (56.9% in the 2014 census).
+Among other languages declared as mother tongues, Russian stood out with 11.1% of the population, followed by Gagauz with 3.8%, Ukrainian with 2.9%, Bulgarian with 1.2%, Romani/Gypsy with 0.3% and other languages with 0.2%.